Tuesday, January 7, 2014

 If you market and sell products as ORGANIC, chances are good you need to need to be certified by a USDA-accredited certifier to comply with USDA regulations.
-MOFGA Certification Services Staff will provide an overview of organic production practices, including processing.
+MOFGA Certification Staff will provide an overview of organic production practices.
 Information on how to become certified organic will also be presented.
-Organic product labels collected from stores will be available for demonstration and discussion.
-Mary Yurlina, MOFGA Certification Services Director
+Presented by Mary Yurlina, Director of MOFGA Certification Services

 Hear from MOFGA Staff, Board Members and Committee Chairs regarding the organization’s activities and accomplishments over the past year.
 Elect MOFGA’s Board of Directors for the coming year and network with members.

 3-4 pm – Soil Management Without Taking Land Out of Production for a Full Year (Cumberland Room)

 For some farms, taking land out of production to grow cover crops for a whole season may not be possible.
 Seasonally wet ground, limited cropping space, equipment demands and financial needs may present difficulties in crop rotation.
 This session will focus on management techniques for soil health utilizing short season cover crops, composting and rotation planning.
 Presented by Dave Colson, MOFGA Agricultural Services Director

 3-4 pm – Farming for Pollinators and Other Beneficial Insects (Piscataquis/ Sagadahoc)